github/docs/content/code-security/secret-scanning/enabling-secret-scanning-features/enabling-push-protection-for-your-repository.md

 {% ifversion secret-scanning-enterprise-level %}

->[!NOTE]
-> If your organization is owned by an enterprise account, an enterprise owner can also enable push protection at the enterprise level.
+If your organization is owned by an enterprise account, an enterprise owner can also enable push protection at the enterprise level.
 For more information, see "[AUTOTITLE](/admin/code-security/managing-github-advanced-security-for-your-enterprise/managing-github-advanced-security-features-for-your-enterprise)."

 {% endif %}